 You will not have to start making payments on the loan until after you submit your forgiveness application, and the SBA pays the forgiveness amount to the lender.
-You have 10 months from the end of your covered loan period to submit your forgiveness application.
-If you do not submit your application by such time, you will need to begin making payments on the loan to your PPP lender.
+You have until the maturity date of your PPP loan to apply for loan forgiveness.
+However, if you do not apply for loan forgiveness within 10 months after the last day of your loan’s covered period, then loan payments are no longer deferred and you must begin making payments on the loan.

 For PPP loans made before June 5, 2020, the loan amount not forgiven will be due within 2 years of when you received the money.
 If you receive your PPP loan on or after June 5, you will have 5 years to repay the loan.
 Pre-June 5th PPP loans can be extended up to 5 years if the lender and borrower mutually agree.
 If you want to pay earlier, there are no penalties for pre-payment.

 Can I certify that current economic uncertainty makes the loan necessary to support my ongoing operations, as is required for a PPP loan, if my nonprofit has a large operating reserve?

 This is a business decision that depends on the facts and circumstances of your nonprofit and should be supported by careful and documented deliberation of your board members.
 SBA guidance issued on April 24, 2020 states that, in making the above certification, organizations should take into account their current business activity and their ability to access other funds sufficient to support their ongoing business operations in a manner that is not significantly detrimental to their business.